New Version for an Essential Standard

 - Computation of Shock Vibration Intensity

 - See section 1.3.1 of Method 516.8 Annex A on page 605.
 There are parameters called Te and TE that identify the duration of a shock test and the duration when the energy is most concentrated.
 VibrationVIEW keeps the previous method of computing these parameters if a shock test is using MIL-STD-810G limits, but will use the updated method to compute them for MIL-STD-810H.
-These will be in the new version of VibrationVIEW (available soon).
+The new definitions of TE and Te are included in version 2020.1.

-Customers will need VibrationVIEW 2019 to access the new test profiles, so make sure to download it at your earliest convenience.
+Customers will need VibrationVIEW 2020.1 or later to access the new test profiles, so make sure to download it at your earliest convenience.